CampusPath/CampusPath/docs/README.md

 ### Starting Development Server

-If you already have NPM and Angular CLI installed, running the following command will work:
+If you already have NPM and Angular CLI installed, running the following commands will work:

 ```
+cd campuspath-web
 ng serve
 ```